Genivia/ugrep/README.md

                   in  hexadecimal, leaving text matches alone.
 A match is consid- ered binary when matching a zero byte  or  invalid  UTF.
 Short options are -a, -I, -U, -W, and -X.

+           --bool, -%
+                  Specifies  Boolean search patterns.
+A Boolean search pattern is composed of `AND', `OR', `NOT' operators and grouping  with  `(' `)'.
+Spacing  between subpatterns is the same as `AND', `|' is the same as `OR', and a `-' is the  same  as  `NOT'.
+The  `OR' operator  binds  more  tightly  than `AND'.
+For example, --bool 'A|B C|D' matches lines with (`A' or  `B')  and  (`C'  or  `D'), --bool  'A  -B'  matches  lines with `A' and not `B'.
+Operators `AND', `OR', `NOT' require proper spacing.
+For example,  --bool 'A  OR B AND C OR D' matches lines with (`A' or `B') and (`C' or `D'), --bool 'A AND NOT B' matches lines with `A'  without  `B'.
+                  Quoted  subpatterns are matched literally as strings.
+For exam- ple, --bool 'A "AND"|"OR"'  matches  lines  with  `A'  and  also either  `AND'  or `OR'.
+Parenthesis are used for grouping.
+For example, --bool '(A B)|C' matches lines with  `A'  and  `B',  or lines  with  `C'.
+Note that all subpatterns in a Boolean search pattern are regular  expressions,  unless  option  -F  is  used.
+                  Options  -E,  -F,  -G, -P, and -Z can be combined with --bool to match subpatterns as strings or regular expressions (-E  is  the default.)
+This  option  does  not  apply  to -f FILE patterns.
+                  Option --stats displays the search patterns applied.
+See  also options --and, --andnot, and --not.

            --break
                   Adds a line break between results from different files.